-- a) On sites able to accommodate four or more dwellings, it will be expected that the equivalent of a 30% affordable housing provision will be made on-site subject to viability considerations. - b) The type of affordable housing provision should reflect local needs, and shared ownership provision for smaller households is particularly encouraged. - c) The location, layout and design of the affordable housing within the scheme should create an inclusive development.
+- a) Where a site is large enough to generate a need for at least one affordable home, it should be provided on site. - b) In residential developments the majority of on-site affordable housing provision should be for shared ownership to meet local need. - c) The location, layout and design of the affordable housing within the scheme should create an inclusive development.

+Monitoring Indicators

-Monitoring Indicators Targets Number of new shared ownership dwellings delivered within the Parish area during the Plan period (net).
+Number of new shared ownership dwellings delivered within the Parish area during the Plan period (net).
+Targets

 All new developments to have more than 50% shared ownership on all affordable schemes